 The two major interests are:

-- To apply motion capture techniques to study sports activities and use simulation and optimization methods to find movement patterns which can enhance activity performance and reduce injury occurrence.
+- To apply motion capture techniques to study human movements and use simulation and optimization methods to find movement patterns which can enhance activity performance and reduce injury occurrence.

 - To develop neuron-muscular-skeletal models to investigate muscle coordination during multi-joint limb movements and the underlying neural control mechanisms, which could have potential to create the theoretical basis of developing effective approach for rehabilitation and functional restoration after neuromuscular injury.